Quick Loader

 the records, right-click on the

-.
+grid and select Remove Selected Records.
 To remove one or more fields, select one or more fields, right-click on the

 grid and select

-Remove Selected Fields
+Remove Selected Fields.

 Edit Records